CATEGORY

 2. Determine requirements.

-Identify the requirements in each regulation that are relevant to the organization, and consider options to implement these mandates.
+Identify the requirements in each regulation that are relevant to the organisation, and consider options to implement these mandates.

 3. Document compliance processes.